-He’d attend a schoolhouse with several grades in one room and drew close to a pot-bellied stove to keep warm in the winter.
+He attended a schoolhouse with several grades in one room and pulled close to a pot-bellied stove to keep warm in the winter.

 Just out of high school, he imagined his life would be spent working in the local textile mill, but circumstances led to his joining the Air Force during the Korean Conflict.
 Later offered officer’s training, he declined because he was home sick.